Bridge Firewall Configuration

 set firewall bridge forward filter default-action [accept | drop]

-This set the default action of the rule-set if no rule matched a packet criteria.
+This sets the default action of the rule-set if a packet does not match any of the rules in that chain.
 If default-action is set to jump, then default-jump-target is also needed.
-Note that for base chains, default action can only be set to accept or drop, while on custom chain, more actions are available.
+Note that for base chains, default action can only be set to accept or drop, while on custom chains more actions are available.

 set firewall bridge name <name> default-jump-target <text>

-To be used only when defult-action is set to jump.
+To be used only when default-action is set to jump.
 Use this command to specify jump target for default rule.

 Note